University of York, 2006-2010. University of Cambridge 2011-present

 University of Cambridge

-Favourite thing to do in science I think its pretty cool how our bodies work – especially how things work in each cell of our body.
+Favourite thing to do in my job: I think its pretty cool how our bodies work – especially how things work in each cell of our body.
 So my favourite thing is to learn something new!
 And I also really like it when I do an experiment and I get exciting results from it :)

 I’m trying to understand how the cells in an fertilised egg know they need to make different types of cells (e.g. brain and blood cells) so the egg goes on to form a baby.